Key points to remember

 The bacteria ‘Streptococcus pneumoniae’ causes infections in different parts of the body such as the sinuses (sinusitis) and in the ear (ear infection or otitis media).
 When it attacks other parts of the body it becomes ‘invasive’ resulting in very serious infections including pneumonia, septicaemia (blood poisoning) and meningitis (inflammation of the brain lining).
 Babies and young children with pneumococcal disease can get very sick and some die.

 There are over 90 different types (strains) of pneumococcal bacteria.
-Before 1 July 2011 the pneumococcal vaccine covered the seven most common pneumococcal types that cause disease in infants and young children.
+Before 1 July 2011 the pneumococcal vaccine covered the 7 most common pneumococcal types that cause disease in infants and young children.

-All other New Zealand children are being offered a pneumococcal vaccine that protects against 10 instead of seven strains.
+All other New Zealand children are being offered a pneumococcal vaccine that protects against 10 instead of 7 strains.

 For more information about pneumococcal disease, see the IMAC (Immunisation Advisory Centre) website.

 See the following fact sheets on this website:

 Cervical cancer is cancer of the cervix.
 (The cervix is the lower part of the uterus or womb, and is at the top of the vagina.)